 Industry leaders, including the American Automobile Association (AAA), Lockheed Martin, Northrop Grumman, Tupperware and Walt Disney Company, call the city of Orlando home.
 This provides a wealth of opportunities for job seekers looking for management and executive-level positions.
-According to the Bureau of Labor Statistics, the unemployment rate for professional and business service industry was down from 3.4 percent to 2.9 percent from February to March 2018.
+According to the Bureau of Labor Statistics, the unemployment rate for professional and business service industry was down3.4 percent to 2.9 percent from February to March 2018.

-Miami, Jacksonville and Tampa shouldn't be forgotten when looking for jobs in Florida, as these appeal to a wide range of potential job applicants.
+Miami, Jacksonville, and Tampa should not be forgotten when looking for jobs in Florida, as these appeal to a wide range of potential job applicants.
 Miami, of course, is one of the state's largest cities, with a population of just over 450,000 people, and jobs there range from tourism to tech and everything in between.